Main / Edit / History / / Users Area

 How do you prevent SQL injections?

 Use prepared statements.
-CppDB library provides all tools you need.
+CppDB library provides all the tools you need.

 sql << "SELECT 1 FROM users "